robertorcosta/azure-docs.pt-br/articles/machine-learning/how-to-enable-virtual-network.md

 > - Interface do usuário para o aprendizado de máquina automatizado
 > - Interface do usuário para rotulagem de dados
 > - Interface do usuário para conjuntos de dados
+> - Notebooks
 >
->  Se você tentar, receberá um erro ao Visualizar dados de uma conta de armazenamento dentro de uma rede virtual semelhante a:`__Error: Unable to profile this dataset.
+> Se você tentar, receberá uma mensagem semelhante ao seguinte erro:`__Error: Unable to profile this dataset.
 This might be because your data is stored behind a virtual network or your data does not support profile.__`

 ## <a name="what-is-a-vnet"></a>O que é uma VNET?